MetalHeel/DGHD-SheriffBot01/README.md

 ```
 !togglepatrol
 ```
 Toggles whether the Sheriff will do his patrol or not.
+Note: Only admins can toggle the patrol.

 ### whosinjail
 ```